-Established in 1824, Butler, McIntyre & Butler is the oldest law firm in Tasmania, and perhaps the oldest in Australia.
+Established in 1824, Butler McIntyre & Butler is the oldest law firm in Tasmania continuing to operate and perhaps the oldest in Australia.

 A year later in 1803, the first town was established by the British at Sullivan’s Cove (Hobart’s wharf area) and twenty years later, in 1822, Britain began her infamous, thirty-year history of transporting convicts to the Island — ground ripe for a law firm to establish!

-Meanwhile, our firm was a tenant in adjoining premises at 22 Murray St., and from 1908, up until Butler, McIntyre & Butler occupied it in 1970, the building was used for accommodation and commercial purposes.
+Butler McIntyre & Butler was originally a tenant in the adjoining premises at 20 Murray Street.
+From 1908, up until Butler McIntyre & Butler occupied 20 Murray Street in 1970, Waterloo House was used for accommodation and commercial purposes.

-Today it is still possible to see many of the features which link the building to its historic past.
+It is still possible to see many of the features which link the buildings to its historic past.
 There is an old cellar, which the staff jokingly refer to as “the dungeon”.
 The workings of an old dumbwaiter were removed to enlarge the internal rooms, but parts of the structure still remain.
-The stained glass window is one of the highlights of the entrance area.

 Our part in the early history of Australia and Tasmania has seen Butler McIntyre & Butler form associations with other legal advocates in all States of Australia, and has given us a broad client base including numerous interstate and international clients.